nikita-emelianov/awg-be7000/README.md

 * Connect: `ssh root@192.168.31.1`

 3. On the router, create `/data/usr/app/awg` and place `amnezia_for_awg.conf` inside.
 You can use `scp` from your local machine:
+Note that you need to remove empty I2-I5 from the amnezia_for_awg.conf to make it work

 ```bash
 scp -O /path/to/amnezia_for_awg.conf root@192.168.31.1:/data/usr/app/awg/